McAlevely delivers the harsh truth of why trade unions are declining and what it will take to keep them alive.

 - Our role as organisers is to raise the expectations of what we should expect from our world, and what we are capable of.

-- Unions are failing because they see workers through the narrow lens of work and follow activists.
+- Unions are failing because they view workers identity through the narrow lens of work

 - Power analysis, strategy and the fight itself must be shaped, driven and led by the workers: period.